 Cheryl Gibson Sullivan is Chief Executive Officer for the American Academy of Nursing and serves as the chief spokesperson and liaison on behalf of the Academy with the executive and legislative branches of U.S. government, major policy organizations, the media, and foundations.
 Ms. Sullivan was previously the Deputy Chief of Staff for Policy for U.S. Senator Evan Bayh, the Chancellor for External Affairs for Indiana University-Purdue University Indianapolis, the Cabinet Secretary for the Indiana Family and Social Services Administration, and held the role of Issues Director during Al Gore’s 2000 presidential campaign.
 She has served on the Children and Families Committee of the American Public Welfare Association, and the Executive Board of the National Council of Governors’ Policy Advisors.
 Ms. Sullivan received a BS from the University of Maryland, a MSES degree from Indiana State University, and completed the Local Program for Senior Executives at the John F. Kennedy School of Government at Harvard University.

-Ellyn Toscano is Executive Director of New York University Florence, one of NYU’s thirteen global sites.
-In addition to overseeing the 58-acre campus at Villa La Pietra, Ms. Toscano is the founder and director La Pietra Dialogues and the producer of The Season, a summer festival which assembles artists, writers, musicians and public intellectuals to produce new works or reinterpretations of classics.
-She previously served as Chief of Staff and Counsel to Congressman Jose Serrano of New York, acting as his chief policy advisor on legislative, political and media concerns, and directed his work on the Appropriations Committee.
-Ms. Toscano also served as counsel to the New York State Assembly Committee on Education, served on the boards of The Bronx Museum of the Arts and the Brooklyn Academy of Music (delegate of the Brooklyn Borough President), and served on the board of trustees of the International School of Florence, Italy.
-Ms. Toscano earned an LLM in International Law from New York University School of Law.
+Ellyn Toscano is Senior Director of Programing, Partnerships and Community Engagement for NYU in Brooklyn and former Executive Director of New York University Florence.
+She is the founder of La Pietra Dialogues and the founding producer of The Season, a summer arts festival in Florence, Italy.
+Before arriving at New York University Florence, Ms. Toscano served as Chief of Staff and Counsel to Congressman Jose Serrano of New York, was his chief policy advisor on legislative, political and media concerns and directed his work on the Appropriations Committee.
+Ms. Toscano also served as counsel to the New York State Assembly Committee on Education for nine years.
+She is a member of the Board of the Harbor Conservancy, New York, Honorary Board of the Museo Marino Marini in Florence, Italy; the Advisory Board of the John Brademas Center, New York; the Italian Advisory Council of the Civitella Ranieri Foundation, Umbertide, Italy; and the Comitato Promotore of the Festival degli Scrittori and the Premio Gregor von Rezzori, Santa Maddalena Foundation, Donnini, Italy.
+Previously, she served on the boards of The Bronx Museum of the Arts and the Brooklyn Academy of Music (as the representative of the Brooklyn Borough President), and on the board of trustees of the International School of Florence, Italy.
+A lawyer by training, Ms. Toscano earned an LLM in International Law from New York University School of Law.